wp-plugins/event-registration/readme.txt

 == Change Log ==

+= Version 6.00.30 =
+* fixe bug preventing posting of payments by paypal

 = Version 6.00.29 =
 * hover text on custom questions appearing on other questions - Resolved
 * Version not showing correct on WordPress - Resolved

 = Version 6.00.28 =
 * Company field not displaying on registration form - Resolved